Warning! There have been changes to the course - please refer to the transition information

 - COD303 Preparing for Professional Community Practice (3cp)

-- Complete 6 credit points (2 subjects) of level 2 or 3 General Electives from any OUA subject.
+- Complete 4 subjects (12cp) of Level 2 or 3 General Electives from any OUA subject.

-To qualify for the Murdoch University Bachelor of Arts (Community Development) students must complete 72 credit points (23 subjects).
+To qualify for the Murdoch University Bachelor of Arts (Community Development) students must complete 72 credit points (24 subjects).
+This degree is structured around the following key elements:

 Murdoch’s degree structures combine all the required elements to make a student knowledgeable, experienced, confident and successful within a chosen career.
 Each level of an undergraduate degree requires 24 credit points, the equivalent of a year of full-time study.